authzforce/fiware/doc/InstallationAndAdministrationGuide.rst

   * ``maxPolicyRefDepth``: optional, positive integer that indicates the maximum depth of Policy(Set) reference chaining: ``PolicySet`` 1 -> ``PolicySet`` 2 -> ... -> ``PolicySet`` N; where *->*
     represents a `XACML PolicySetIdReference`_.
 No limit if undefined.
 This property applies only to policies loaded by the PDP, i.e. the root policy and policies referenced from it directly or indirectly via `XACML PolicySetIdReference`_.
-  * ``badRequestStatusDetailLevel``: optional, positive integer (default: 0) that sets the level of detail in the XACML StatusDetail element returned in the Indeterminate Decision Result in case of bad Request
-  (XACML syntax/content is invalid).
+  * ``clientRequestErrorVerbosityLevel``: optional, positive integer (default: 0) that sets the level of detail in the XACML StatusDetail element returned in the Indeterminate Decision Result in case of bad Request (XACML syntax/content is invalid).
     Increasing this value usually helps better pinpoint the reason why a particular Request was rejected by the XACML parser.
     This only applies to the content of the HTTP request body (XACML), it does not apply to HTTP-level errors (e.g. bad HTTP headers), in which case you get a HTTP status code 400 without any XACML response since the request is rejected before the body is passed to the XACML parser.

 * ``policies/cm9vdA/0.1.0.xml``: the default root `XACML PolicySet <http://docs.oasis-open.org/xacml/3.0/xacml-3.0-core-spec-os-en.html#_Toc325047106>`_ enforced by the PDP on the domain.
   As an administrator, you may change the content of this policy on two conditions: